LifeAnalysis/dao-buyback-dashboard/docs/implementation-plan/aave-buyback-scraper.md

 ## Background and Motivation
 The user wants to scrape real Aave buyback data from https://aave.tokenlogic.xyz/buybacks and replace the current mock data implementation.
 This will provide accurate, real-time Aave treasury metrics to enhance the dashboard's value proposition.

+**[2025-01-27 UPDATE]**: User requested optimization of the Aave data scraper to only fetch essential data needed to populate the dashboard table, rather than collecting comprehensive data including charts and full transaction history.
+The goal is to streamline data collection for better performance and focus on core metrics display.

 ## Branch Name
 `feature/aave-buyback-integration`